Do you need title insurance when buying property in Costa Rica?

 Only INS, the local insurance company, could sell insurance, by monopoly regulations.
 Not until 2008, President Oscar Arias signed a new law that opened up the insurance market in Costa Rica.
 Even then, title insurance was not part of it.

-Title insurance a scam?
+Is title insurance a scam?

 Even in the U.S, where title insurance is customary and often even mandatory, if there is a mortgage involved, times are changing.
 Online records allow title insurance companies to do their due diligence in a record time.